Monday, August 17, 2026

 Modern chocolate bars, on the other hand, are mixed with fats and milk with a 50% or lower cocoa content, resulting in a sweeter flavor.
 The fat also provides additional energy for the hike.
 The first widely available modern-style chocolate bars in the U.S. were Hershey's bars.
 The Hershey milk chocolate bar was introduced in 1900 and became an instant success.3

 Although melting has never deterred a hungry hiker from devouring a chocolate bar, melted chocolate can pose a risk to other items in a backpack.
 In 1941, Forrest Mars invented a new type of chocolate candy that did not melt because it had a solid sugar coating.
-He called his creation M&Ms. M&Ms quickly became a favorite among American soldiers fighting in various locations around the world.
-After the War, M&Ms rapidly emerged as a leading competitor to Hershey's chocolate bars, and both brands continue to be popular choices among campers.
+He called his creation M&Ms. Many hikers still discover this advantage the hard way after pulling a melted chocolate bar from the bottom of a pack on a summer afternoon.
+Some argue the Snicker's bar is more popular today.
+What hungry hiker would say no to any of the above though?

 Of course, the epitome of trail desserts is the s'more.
 Various legends have grown around the origin of camping's greatest snack.
 The most convincing is that it was invented, or at least popularized, by the Girl Scouts of America.
 The earliest recipe for a traditional s'more is to be found in Tramping and Trailing with the Girl Scouts published in 1927.4 The dessert was further popularized as a camping treat by Kampgrounds of America (KOA) line of campgrounds who provided the ingredients to their patrons.